-Prior work about political social media content, whether on TikTok or other platforms, largely relies on a top-down determination of what constitutes political content [12, 14], or explicitly focuses on news content as a proxy for political content or content of political import (e.g., [22, 25, 28]).
-While there has been research trying to capture popular conceptions of politics [29] or democracy [4], limited research has applied this question to social media.
+Prior work about political social media content, whether on Tik-Tok or other platforms, largely relies on a top-down determination of what constitutes political content [12, 14], or explicitly focuses on news content as a proxy for political content or content of political import [22, 25, 28].
+While there has been research trying to capture popular conceptions of politics [29] or democracy[4], limited research has applied this question to social media.
 One area in which differing opinions about political content online have become salient is political advertising.
-This includes cases like Twitter/X's 2019 ban on political advertising [10] (a decision since reversed [6]), or national governments' passage of regulation on political advertisements [9].
-Demonstrating the subjectivity and difficulty in effectively categorizing political content, such cases have sparked interrogations from the popular press [5], think tanks [16, 20], and academics [9, 24].
-All these bodies of literature illustrate that TikTok itself and user perceptions of political content on the platform are relatively understudied.
+This occurs in cases such as Twitter/X's 2019 ban on political advertising [10] (a decision since reversed [6]), or when national governments have passed regulation about political advertisements [9].
+Demonstrating the subjectivity of this matter and the difficulty in effectively categorizing political content, such cases have sparked interrogations from the popular press[5], think tanks [16, 20], and academics [9, 24].
+All these bodies of literature illustrate that TikTok and user perceptions of political content on the platform are relatively understudied.
 In this work, we aim to collect empirical data to grow the field's user-centered understanding of both.